arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 2️.
 It injects these objects where needed, instead of us manually creating them.</br>
 3️. @Autowired tells Spring to inject the required dependency.</br>
 4️.
 This improves code reusability, testability, and maintainability.</br>

+## 16. What is Wrapper Class?
+Wrapper classes in Java are used to convert primitive data types into objects.
+They allow primitives to be used in collections like ArrayList and provide useful utility methods.

+## 17. What is Autoboxing and Unboxing?
+<b>Autoboxing:</b>
+Autoboxing is the automatic conversion of a primitive type into its corresponding wrapper class object.
+For example, int automatically converts to Integer.

+<b>Unboxing:</b>
+Unboxing is the automatic conversion of a wrapper class object back into its corresponding primitive type.
+For example, Integer automatically converts to int.

+## 18. What is a throw vs. throws?
+<b>throw:</b>
+The throw keyword is used to manually generate (throw) an exception inside a method.
+It is followed by an exception object, like throw new ArithmeticException("Error");.

+<b>throws:</b>
+The throws keyword is used in a method declaration to indicate that the method might throw one or more exceptions.
+It tells the caller to handle the exception, like void readFile() throws IOException {}.

+## 19. What is Lambda Expression?
+A lambda expression is a short way to write anonymous functions in Java, allowing you to pass behavior as an argument.
+It is mainly used with functional interfaces to make code shorter and more readable.

+## 20. What is Functional Intreface?
+A functional interface is an interface with only one abstract method, mainly used with lambda expressions.
+It makes code shorter and cleaner by allowing us to pass function logic as a parameter.